Contents

 Having a high AFC typically indicates a good ovarian reserve, with a higher chance of obtaining eggs and a good ovarian response.
 However, it's equally important to discuss this with your doctor, as it could also be associated with:

-- Ovarian hyperstimulation syndrome (OHSS): This is a potential side effect of fertility medications, and your doctor might adjust the protocol to reduce exaggerated ovarian response or choose alternate options such as IVM (In Vitro Maturation) + egg freezing to minimise the risk of OHSS.
+- Risk of Ovarian hyperstimulation syndrome (OHSS): This is a potential side effect of fertility medications, and your doctor might adjust the protocol to reduce exaggerated ovarian response or choose alternate options such as IVM (In Vitro Maturation) + egg freezing to minimise the risk of OHSS.

 How much does an AFC test cost?